SDXorg/pysd/docs/development/contributing.rst

 * Do as little as possible.

  * Anything that is not endemic to System Dynamics (such as plotting, integration, fitting, etc) should either be implemented using external tools, or omitted.
  * Stick to SD.
 Let other disciplines (ABM, Discrete Event Simulation, etc) create their own tools.
  * Use external model creation tools

 * Use the core language of system dynamics.

- * Implementation to the basic XMILE standard
+ * Limit implementation to the basic XMILE standard.
- * Resisting the urge to include everything that shows up in all vendors' tools.
+ * Resist the urge to include everything that shows up in all vendors' tools.

-* Be simple to use.
+* Emphasize ease of use.
 Let SD practitioners who haven't used python before understand the basics.
 * Take advantage of general python constructions and best practices.
 * Develop and use strong testing and profiling components.
+Share your work early.
+Find bugs early.
+* Avoid firefighting or rushing to add features quickly.
+SD knows enough about short term thinking in software development to know where that path leads.